-Draft recommendations for the passive recreation area aim to improve the Reserve's biodiversity properties and value whilst creating opportunities for greater visitation and passive recreational activities.
+Recommendations for the passive recreation area aim to improve the Reserve's biodiversity properties and value whilst creating opportunities for visitation and casual recreational activities.

-Recommendations to provide additional tree canopy throughout the Draft Master Plan aim to enhance the amenity of the Reserve whilst contributing to a greener parkland.
+Recommendations to provide additional tree canopy throughout the Master Plan aim to enhance the amenity of the Reserve whilst contributing to a greener parkland.